parthiv-dev/decentralised-trading-platform/README.md

 To be able to view images of Pokemons on the web-based trading trading platform we decided to integrate IPFS metadata storage.

-First, we searched for a complete data set of open-source Pokemon pictures.
+First, we searched for a complete data set of open-source Pokémon pictures.
 We found a [kaggle dataset](https://www.kaggle.com/datasets/arenagrenade/the-complete-pokemon-images-data-set) with 898 images of all the Pokemons taken from the Pokedex database.
 Each image is of the format "name.png".
 We decide that we want to work with the first 100 (alphabetic) Pokemons for simplicity.

-We also renamed the original image files from the [kaggle dataset](https://www.kaggle.com/datasets/arenagrenade/the-complete-pokemon-images-data-set) to "1.png", "2.png" etc. for simplicity later on when we call the files based on the tokenId of the respective pokemon mint.
+We also renamed the original image files from the [kaggle dataset](https://www.kaggle.com/datasets/arenagrenade/the-complete-pokemon-images-data-set) to "1.png", "2.png", etc, for simplicity later on when we call the files based on the tokenId of the respective pokemon mint.
 This was done using a [Python script](data\pokemon_images\number_img.py).
-We then uploaded the [folder](data\pokemon_images\byNumber) consisting of the 100 numbered images to the [Pinata Cloud](https://pinata.cloud/) for easy access when minting on the blockchain.
+We then uploaded the [folder](data\pokemon_images\byNumber), consisting of the 100 numbered images, to the [Pinata Cloud](https://pinata.cloud/) for easy access when minting on the blockchain.

-For additional metadata for each Pokemon we referred to the [PokeApi](https://pokeapi.co/).
+For additional metadata for each Pokémon we referred to the [PokeApi](https://pokeapi.co/).
 We wrote a [Python script](data\pokemon_get_data.py) which gets the metadata based on the filenames of the kaggle image data set and stores the data (numerical and non-numerical characteristics, and the IPFS link for each image) for each Pokemon in JSON files of [OpenSea format](https://docs.opensea.io/docs/metadata-standards).
-The files are purposefully name as "1.json", "2.json" etc. for same reason as before.
+The files are purposefully named as "1.json", "2.json", etc. forthe  same reason as before.
 The [folder](data\pokemon_metadata) with the JSON files was also uploaded to the [Pinata Cloud](https://pinata.cloud/).

 [Pinata Cloud](https://pinata.cloud/) is a distributed storage platform used e.g. OpenSea to achieve secure, scalable storage with IPFS's decentralized infrastructure.

-IMPORTANT NOTE: Since we integrated metadata storage through IPFS there was theoretically no need to keep the initial Pokemon struct in the [PokemonCard.sol](contracts\PokemonCard.sol) contract!
+IMPORTANT NOTE: Since we integrated metadata storage through IPFS, there was theoretically no need to keep the initial Pokemon struct in the [PokemonCard.sol](contracts\PokemonCard.sol) contract!
 For simplicity and clarity the Pokemon struct and associated functions where kept to enable proper functioning of the trading platform without IPFS integration.
-For reference this is the Pokemon struct:
+For reference, this is the Pokémon struct:

 ```
     struct Pokemon {